Blake C. Guillory, P.E., Executive Director

 Mr. DeLisi guides the District's external affairs, with a focus on intergovernmental outreach, constituent relations, public communications and Governing Board operations.
-He also oversees the mission-support administrative functions of the agency.
+He also oversees the real estate and administrative mission-support functions of the agency.
 Background Profile »

 Daniel DeLisi has more than 16 years of experience in public policy, governmental relations, land use planning and dispute resolution.
 As a former SFWMD Governing Board member and Big Cypress Basin Board Chair, Mr. DeLisi has in-depth knowledge of agency projects and programs throughout South Florida.